H4HWV2011/msjarvis-public-docs/thesis/07-rag-pipeline-and-routers.md

 ### 7.2.7 Landowner Belief Router (gbim_query_router, port 7205)

 The landowner belief router is a dedicated PostgreSQL-native routing service.
 It does not use ChromaDB or vector similarity search.
-It serves natural-language landowner queries by translating them into SQL aggregations against `mvw_gbim_landowner_spatial` in `msjarvisgis` (port 5452), returning ranked ownership records with acreage, parcel count, and county breakdown.
+It serves natural-language landowner queries by translating them into SQL aggregations against `mvw_gbim_landowner_spatial` in `msjarvisgis` (port 5432 — ★ corrected March 28, 2026), returning ranked ownership records with acreage, parcel count, and county breakdown.

 ```python
 import httpx